chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/embeddings/multimodal.md

 Chroma supports multi-modal embedding functions, which can be used to embed data from multiple modalities into a single embedding space.

-Chroma has the OpenCLIP embedding function built in, which supports both text and images.
+Chroma ships with the OpenCLIP embedding function built in, which supports both text and images.

 ```python
 from chromadb.utils.embedding_functions import OpenCLIPEmbeddingFunction